#1 Home Improvement Retailer

 The Home Depot Garden Center at Richfield, MN

 On those beautiful days, clean up the yard before everything blooms in earnest.
-Lawn care is often a priority, as well.
+Many people feel inspired to refresh their outdoor space for entertaining, as well.
 Plan your garden to make the most of your time and space.
 You can also add beauty and interest with hardscaping, stonework, and water features.
-No matter what outdoor projects you choose to tackle, The Home Depot Garden Center in Richfield, MN can help you enjoy your spring activities to the fullest.
+No matter what outdoor projects you choose to tackle, The Home Depot Richfield, MN Garden Center can help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-You'll have good results with plants that have your zone number or less.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
+In other words, a Zone 6 garden can support plants listed as Zones 1–6.
 You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Read your seed packet for details.
-If you start plants later than recommended, it's not ideal, but it will likely even out as time passes.
+Be sure to read your seed packet for details.
+If you start them a little later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone